CodeLegionary/Vue-tic-tac-toe/README.md

-# tic-tac-toe
+# Tic-tac-toe README

+#Introduction
-This template should help get you started developing with Vue in Vite.
-This is a simple game app realized with Vite as a build tool.
+This template serves as an excellent starting point to develop with Vue.
+The app is a tic-tac-toe game made using Vite as the build tool.
+Moreover, at the end of this document, you can find info relative to the game.

 ## Recommended IDE Setup